shazChaudhry/vagrant/vagrant/README.md

-# InfraAsCode

-## Instructions:
+**User story**
+- As a DevOps team member I want to automate setting up of two ubuntu/xenial64 based nodes with [Vagrant](https://www.vagrantup.com/) for development purpose so that I can distribute Docker Swarm services in a cluster configuration.

+**Assumptions**
--	The Vagrantfile assumes you have 10GB RAM available on your machine to spin up 2 VMs.
-You will need to edit memory part of this file to accomodate you machine
+-	At least 10GB RAM is available on your machine.
+Otherwise, you will need to edit Vagrantfile to adjust available RAM for your machine:
+  -	`v.customize ["modifyvm", :id, "--memory", <MEMORY_ALLOCATION>]`

+**Prerequisite:**
+-	Install latest version of  [Git bash](https://git-scm.com/downloads)
+-	Install latest version of [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
+-	Install latest version of  [Vagrant](https://www.vagrantup.com/intro/getting-started/install.html)
+-	Install [Vagrant Host Manager](https://github.com/devopsgroup-io/vagrant-hostmanager) plugin by running ```vagrant plugin install vagrant-hostmanager```.
+This will update host files on both guest and host machines.

+**Instructions:**
--	Run "vagrant up" commands.
-This will setup a Docker swarm cluster; 1xMaster and 1xWorker
+-	Run ```vagrant up``` command which will setup a Docker swarm cluster; 1xMaster and 1xWorker
--	Wait for a couple of minutes until execution of Vagrantfile has finished
--	In your web browser, navigate to <a href="http://node1:9080/">http://node1:9080/</a>.
+  - ```vagrant ssh node1``` to log into the swarm master node
+  - ```vagrant ssh node2``` to log into the swarm worker node
+- Infrastructure visualizer is availabe at [http://node1:9080](http://node1:9080).
 You should see two nodes; one of which is a master and the second one is a worker
-- Here is a link to the <a href="http://node1:9000">Portainer</a> UI that was provisioned as part of running the "vagran upt" command.
-Portainer documentation is <a href="https://hub.docker.com/r/portainer/portainer/">here</a> on github.
+- Portainer is available at [http://node1:9000](http://node1:9000).
+This UI was provisioned as part of running the "vagran upt" command.
-- Run "vagrant ssh node1" to log into the swarm master node
+ - Portainer documentation is [here](https://hub.docker.com/r/portainer/portainer/) on github.